ezinejs/express-resource-new/Readme.md

 [![build status](https://secure.travis-ci.org/tpeden/express-resource-new.png)](http://travis-ci.org/tpeden/express-resource-new)
 # Express Resource (ezinejs)

-Express Resource Custom is a fork of express-resource new with custom controller file
+Express Resource ezinejs is a fork of express-resource new with custom controller file

     Options can also be passed as the second parameter which override the options set in the controller itself.